tiepdotme/marabesi.com/_posts/2017-06-21-queues-and-slow-jobs-with-laravel.md

   last_name: Marabesi
 ---

-Queues are common in the daily bases of software development, even the IoT world has an specific protocol that implements this concept.
-Laravel does the same providing developers with an amazing API to use queues and the best part, with different vendors out-of-box.
+Queues are commonly used on a daily basis of software development, even the IoT world has an specific protocol that implements this concept.
+Laravel does the same providing developers with an amazing API.

-Here, we are going to focus on the theory and practice itself being independently of any vendor such as Amazon or Beanstalkd, for that you can check [Laravel's documentation](https://laravel.com/docs/queues).
+Here, we are going to focus on the theory and practice itself being independent of any vendor such as Amazon or Beanstalkd, for that you can check [Laravel's documentation](https://laravel.com/docs/queues).

 ## Basics